Whenning42/libtimecontrol/README.md

 ## Related Projects

-[Libfaketime](https://github.com/wolfcw/libfaketime) is a more mature and featureful library for faking a process's time, however the implementation appears to be slower for realtime use cases (TODO: Microbenchmark the two libraries to confirm or refute this).
+[Libfaketime](https://github.com/wolfcw/libfaketime) is a more mature and featureful library for faking a process's time, but it's primarily designed around fixed time offsets or speedups.
+It can support realtime time updates with "FAKETIME_NO_CACHE=1" and "FAKETIME_XRESET=1", but the XRESET mode is experimental and the library has slower performance when running in this mode.